WestDRI/wgpages/content/apptainer20230330/01-intro.md

 on HPC systems (no `root` or `sudo` possible for users on clusters + cgroups resource management will conflict with HPC resource managers).

-**Singularity**: run containers entirely in user space, as a user, can use existing Docker containers (Singularity will convert them to proper Singularity containers for you), works seamlessly with the schedulers.
+**Apptainer**: run containers entirely in user space, as a user, can use existing Docker containers (Apptainer will convert them to proper SIF images for you), works seamlessly with the schedulers.

 There are few other container engines focusing on specific features.